TannerPerrien/meethue.co/_products/philips-hue-white-and-color-9w-e26-starter-kit-3rd-gen.md

     Lighting Guide</a>.
 - name: Light/Bridge Compatibility
   content: All lights and bridges are compatible.
 For example, 1st gen lights will
     work with a 2nd gen bridge.
-Likewise, 2nd gen lights will work with a 1st gen bridge.
+Likewise, 2nd and 3rd gen lights will work with a 1st gen bridge.
 specs:
 - name: Bulb
   items: